rickhelmus/patRoon/paper.md

 ## Sets workflows: combining positive and negative MS ionization data

 In a _sets workflow_, positive and negative data is automatically processed and combined (\autoref{fig:sets_idl}A).
-Features are obtained for each polarity, and optionally prioritized with polarity specific conditions (e.g. minimum intensity).
+Features are obtained for each polarity, and optionally prioritized with polarity specific conditions (e.g., minimum intensity).
 Then, the feature _m/z_ values are replaced with neutral masses calculated from adduct information (defined manually or via feature adduct annotations), and subsequently aligned and grouped across polarities (with configurable tolerances).
 Subsequent steps largely follow the `patRoon 1.0` workflow [@Helmus2021].
 Algorithms incapable of